Identification of graphite with perfect rhombohedral stacking by electronic Raman scattering: Results

 \section{Results}

 The 2D peak shape is the most widely used feature to distinguish hexagonal and rhombohedral stackings of graphite.
-Its sensitivity to stacking configurations originates from variations in the band structure near the K points, which is sampled by the double resonant Raman process responsible for the 2D peak~\cite{Torche2017-sj}.
-However, the bands at the energies involved in the double resonant process, quickly converge to the bulk values with increasing layer number.
-This leads to the observation that, Raman spectroscopy struggles to accurately identify the presence of stacking faults for $N > 5$, when relying solely on resonant phonon modes.
+Its sensitivity to stacking configurations originates from variations in the band structure near the K points, which is sampled by the double resonant Raman process at the energies determined by the excitation laser~\cite{Torche2017-sj}.
+However, the bands at these energies, quickly converge to the bulk values with increasing layer number.
+This leads to the observation that, when relying solely on phonon modes, Raman spectroscopy struggles to accurately distinguish between RG of various layer thicknesses (see Supplementary Information S1) and as we show later, can not unambiguously identify the presence of stacking faults for $N > 5$.
 The insufficient distinctiveness of the 2D peak is shown in Fig.~\ref{fig:problem}a.
-The problem is exacerbated when distinguishing between $N$ layers of perfect rhombohedral stacking and $N+1$ layer RG with a single stacking fault.
-A much stronger dependence on the layer number is displayed by a set of band edges in slabs of RG~\cite{Henni2016-yc,Garcia-Ruiz2019-dp,McEllistrim2023-op}.
+A much stronger dependence on the layer number is displayed by a set of band edges in few layer RG~\cite{Henni2016-yc,Garcia-Ruiz2019-dp,McEllistrim2023-op}.
 These band edges show up as peaks in the density of states (DOS)~\cite{McEllistrim2023-op} and their energy separation is a unique fingerprint of the RG thickness (see Fig.~\ref{fig:ers_extracting}a).
 However, directly probing the DOS, for example in STM, is very time consuming, hence it is not suitable for the much needed quick characterization of RG.
 By contrast, electronic Raman scattering offers a fast and versatile method that probes the excitation spectra of the electrons~\cite{Kashuba2009-oa,Riccardi2016-ir,Henni2016-yc}, thus it can provide a direct fingerprint of the layer number, by measuring the spectral features of electron-hole excitations in the vicinity of the band edges (DOS peaks).
-The ERS peaks of various stacking configurations were recently calculated by Garc\'{i}a-Ruiz and McEllistrim et al~\cite{Garcia-Ruiz2019-dp,McEllistrim2023-op}, but measurements of this signature have only been discussed in the context of magneto-Raman measurements~\cite{Henni2016-yc}.
+The ERS peaks of various stacking configurations were recently calculated by Garc\'{i}a-Ruiz and McEllistrim et al~\cite{Garcia-Ruiz2019-dp,McEllistrim2023-op}, but experimental investigation has been limited to magneto-Raman measurements~\cite{Henni2016-yc}.